jonnonz1/nz-statute-book/acts/public/2003/health-practitioners-competence-assurance-act-2003.md

 ### 80 Recommendations and determinations of professional conduct committee
 (1) Within 14 working days after completing its investigation into a matter concerning a health practitioner, the committee must make—
-  (a) 1 or more of the recommendations specified in subsection (2); or (b) 1 of the determinations specified in subsection (3); or (c) both.
+  (a) 1 or more of the recommendations specified in subsection (2); or (b) one of the determinations specified in subsection (3); or (c) both.
 (2) The recommendations referred to in subsection (1)(a) are— (a) that the authority review the competence of the health practitioner to practise his or her profession:
   (b) that the authority review the fitness of the health practitioner to practise his or her profession:
   (c) that the authority review the practitioner's scope of practice:
-  (d) that the authority refer the subject matter of the investigation to the police:
+  (d) that the authority refer the subject matter of the investigation to the Police:
   (e) that the authority counsel the practitioner.
 (3) The determinations referred to in subsection (1)(b) are— (a) that no further steps be taken under this Act in relation to the subject matter of the investigation: